ray-project/ray/doc/source/tutorial-starter-concepts.rst

 assigning tasks to processes within a node, and **global schedulers,** which handle assigning tasks over the whole cluster.

-Asychronous Program Execution-- Blocking, Futures
+Asychronous Program Execution (Blocking, Futures)
 -------------------------------------------------

 Within a single execution thread, only one operation may be active at a time.